-Having so many airlines to choose from means it can be much easier to find award seats when the time comes to book, especially if you want to fly in a sought-after business or first class cabin on popular routes to Europe or North America.
+Having so many airlines to choose from means it can be much easier to find award seats when the time comes to book, especially if you want to fly in a sought-after business or first class cabin.

-As well as transferring points to airlines, there are many other ways to redeem them, such as transferring points to hotel partners, paying for bookings with the travel agencies Webjet, Helloworld Travel and Amex Travel, or obtaining credit on your card account to pay off other purchases.
+There are many other ways to redeem points, including transferring them to hotel partners, paying for bookings with the travel agencies Webjet, Helloworld Travel and American Express Travel, or as credit on your card account to pay off purchases.

-At the start of each card membership year, you’ll receive a $400 travel credit that you can redeem for flights, hotels, experiences or car hire through Amex Travel.
+At the start of each card membership year, you’ll receive a $400 Travel Credit that you can redeem for flights, hotels, experiences or car hire online through American Express Travel.

 It’s very easy to redeem the travel credit online and you can use it to book something for yourself or anyone you choose.

-Since you receive the travel credit every year, it fully offsets the card’s $395 annual fee.
+Since you receive the travel credit every year, it effectively offsets the card’s $395 annual fee.

-Every time you book two consecutive nights stay or more at one of these properties with your Amex Explorer Credit Card, you’ll receive:
+Every time you book at least two consecutive nights’ stay at one of these properties with your Explorer card, you’ll receive:

-- up to US$75 hotel credit on qualifying charges: typically this will be dining, spa, golf or other hotel facilities (but not the room rate, taxes or fees)
+- a hotel credit of up to US$100 for qualifying charges – typically dining, spa, golf or other hotel facility-related charges (but not the room rate, taxes or fees)

-- a complimentary room upgrade at check-in, which of course is subject to availability.
+- a complimentary room upgrade at check-in, subject to availability.

 5. Save money with a range of valuable insurance covers

-You’ll receive complimentary travel insurance cover for you, your partner and dependent children when you pay for travel with your card or use MRG points to book.
+You’ll receive complimentary travel insurance cover for you, your partner and dependent children when you pay for travel with your card or use MR points to book.